The Evolution of Video Games: It’s the People That Have Changed

 As outlined by Newzoo’s 2018 Global Games Market Report, there are now 2.3 billion gamers across the world.
 With so many people invested in the industry, hardware and software manufacturers have been forced to diversify.
 If we start from the beginning, the classic arcade games were nothing more than a few moving pixels on the screen.
-Indeed, when you take a look at the first ever arcade machine, Computer Space, it’s physical casing was .
+Indeed, when you take a look at the first ever arcade machine, Computer Space, it’s physical casing was more impressive than the game itself.
 Of course, when Pong was released a year later in 1972, the seed of competition was sown.
 The moment developers knew they could hook players with a simple premise and a bit of competition, the industry flourished.

 In fact, it doesn’t matter how complex or intricate modern games are, they all go back to the same ideal as Pong.
 Perhaps the best example of this was the advent of mobile gaming and Nokia’s Snake.
 Even though the SEGA Dreamcast and PlayStation were making waves with fancy graphics and high-octane action in the late nineties, Snake became a huge hit despite being nothing more than a black line and a dot.
 Because it contained a sense of jeopardy and competition (i.e. getting a higher score than your friends), it captivated the masses.
 For all intents and purposes, Angry Birds is the modern equivalent of this ideal.

 The Industry Has Branched Out from a Single Root